-- 1) No more than 7,000,000 gallons of gasoline shall be dispensed in every 12month period. - 2) A monthly log of gallons of gasoline dispensed in the preceding month with a monthly calculation of the total gallons dispensed in the previous 12 months shall be kept on site. - A copy of the monthly log shall be submitted to the Air Pollution-Control Officer with the annual report specified in Section F.1at the time of annual permit renewal.
-The owner or operator shall certify that the log is accurate and true.
+- 1) No more than 7,000,000 gallons of gasoline shall be dispensed in every 12-month period. - 2) A monthly log of gallons of gasoline dispensed in the preceding month with a monthly calculation of the total gallons dispensed in the previous 12 months shall be kept on site. - A copy of the monthly log shall be submitted to the Control Officer with the annual report specified in Section F.1.
+The owner or operator shall certify that the log is accurate and true. - d.

-d.
 Degreasing or Solvent-Using Unit